LukasMurdock/LukasMurdock.github.io/_posts/2022-06-26-bayes-average.md

 - a count of received ratings
 - its average rating

-However, we don’t want to blindly trust any given products average rating.
+However, we don’t want to blindly trust an average rating of a product.

 The more ratings a product has, the more confidence we can have in its average rating.
 Conversely, the less ratings a product has, the less confidence we can have in its average rating.